Everything you need to understand notarization, prepare your documents, and schedule your appointment with confidence.

 If you don't see a time that works, you can text 907-671-0087 and I will do my best to help.

 Yes.
-Mobile appointments are available throughout the Mat-Su region.
+Mobile appointments are available throughout Mat-Su and surrounding areas.

 Remote Online Notarization allows you to complete the notarization online without traveling.